ansost/llms4linguists/README.md

-# Course website for `LLMs in Linguistic Research`
+# Course website for the class "LLMs in Linguistic Research"

 This website is forked from the [quarto-template-for-university-courses](https://github.com/jonjoncardoso/quarto-template-for-university-courses) repo.
 Their README contains information about the setup for this template.